partheus/2022site/src/pages/about.md

 Having received my Master's degree in 2021, I have worked in the industry as a web designer and front-end developer.
 Every year or so since 2017, my domain `parth.ninja` points to a fresh redesign of this personal website.
 As of now, this online project will act as a portfolio / journal for my unusually frequent adventures.

-I'm currently located in Portland, OR.

-  Like most delicious recipes and dishes, I believe websites are made by carefully choosing a few simple ingredients and preparing them with great gusto.
-For a quick summary, take a look at this [portfolio gallery of my latest projects](/menu) disguised as a restaurant menu card.
+I'm obsessed with audiobooks, as evidenced by my weekly checkouts at the Multnomah County Central Library.
+I live in Portland, OR, and work with a wonderful design studio as a frontend developer.
+View my [code](/code).

 Check out my [writing](/writing), or some of my [art](/art).
 Read my [climbing]() logs.